MLDL/Beta-Mish/README.md

 # 🧠 β-Mish

-β-Mish can be mathematically represented using the function:
+β-Mish is an uni-parametric activation activation inspired from Mish activation function.
+When β=1, β-Mish becomes the standard version of Mish. β-Mish can be mathematically represented using the function:
 <div style="text-align:center"><img src ="Observations/func.png"  width="280"/></div>
 The partial derivatives of the function are: